Behind the Design

 Wood is a natural and renewable material that is very well suited for spacial applications.
 It is hard but has natural flexibility through its fibrous structure.
 Processed into sheets, it gains a great amount of stability and rigidity.
 The incision pattern allows the wooden sheet to gain back some of its original flexibility in one axis and keep its full stability in the other.
 It also multiplies the surface of the organic material, which can have a positive effect on the room climate.

 When you approach a new design, where do you start? (sketching, working directly with the material, digital rendering, etc.)

 Designing a new application, mostly there are a few rough sketches at the beginning.
 Depending on size and complexity, models out of cardboard or directly out of wood follow to evaluate proportions and structure.
 Mostly we use digital modeling and rendering to visualize different versions and scenarios as well as for technical drawings.

 From start to finish, how long did it take to get to the final design we see today?

 The development of the incision technique didn’t go all straight.
-The first two years, it was Serge and Christian working weekends at the workshop.
+The first two years, it was Serge and Christian worked weekends at the workshop.
 From there it was another three years until the technique was ready for efficient mass production.
-Up until today we constantly improve and seek to expand the technique in different directions.
+Up until today, we constantly improve and seek to expand the technique in different directions.

 What feelings do you want this design (and your work in general) to elicit?